inmanturbo/clr-code-rpm-sh/README.md

 # Install and update vscode native on clear linux using supported tarball.
+# Work in progress.
+Please review code before running from this branch!

 ### A collection of simple bash scripts tied together with make, very easy to run.